Harmelodic/personal-apps/CONTRIBUTING.md

 Right now, I use Argo CD as the GitOps deployment tool, and I use the "App of Apps" pattern - therefore bootstrap simply contains an Argo CD `Application` resource, pointing to the `applications` directory of this repo.
-This needs to be separate from `base` because Terraform does not now how to deploy an Argo CD `Application` without Argo CD and its CRDs already being installed, which occurs as part of the `base`.
+This needs to be separate from `base` because Terraform does not know how to deploy an Argo CD `Application` without Argo CD and its CRDs already being installed, which occurs as part of the `base`.

 ## `applications`